Home > Facade > Effective Curtain Walls for Longer Life of Buildings

-According to Sum, the most common types of failure are air/water leakage through the curtain wall systems.
+According to Sum, the most common type of failure is air/water leakage through the curtain wall systems.
 If the system is tested, then the design should be fine overall, and remain potential issues may come from fabrication and (most likely) installation.
-That is why having skillful labour and a professional supervision team is very important to have a successful curtain wall package.
+That is why having skilful labour and a professional supervision team is very important to have a successful curtain wall package.
 Susanna opines that the right alignment of the weather membrane and the allowance for tolerances and movement of a bracket is something we have to reject on 90% of our site visits.
 The design drawings and approved shop drawings do not reflect the actual site conditions and therefore adjustments to slabs and brackets are nearly always the case.
 Thankfully it is spotted in the early stages and rectification can happen accordingly.

 Fernandez explains, in many other fields, the devil is in the details, a typical curtain wall wins just spandrel panels, and vision glass will be very robust and unlikely to present failures if it has been fabricated and installed as per the industry standards.
 When the requirements of the curtain wall design are higher due to the building complexity or the required performance is when failures can appear if the design has not been done carefully.
 Common types of failures are the ones related to the performance of the curtain wall like air/ water leakages due to penetrations on the seals or incorrect installation and the ones related to the building movements and tolerances where the curtain wall cannot accommodate the building movements like sway or drift.

 There are a lot of new technologies to curtain wall system development.
 But it is my interest (and we are working on it very well right now) – we are combining the entire design flow (from concept to shop drawings to fabrication) into a single model, says Sum.
 “The ‘traditional’ BIM model contains many building information.
-However, in our curtain wall industry, the model is neither describing the geometry precisely nor detail enough to produce fabrication drawings; we regard it as just for “entertainment” only.
+However, in our curtain wall industry, the model is neither describe the geometry precisely nor detail enough to produce fabrication drawings; we regard it as just for “entertainment” only.